 The Standards Panel will be composed of one to three staff members (usually from the Division of Student Life) that have been trained to handle student conduct matters.
 At least one staff member in the Standards Panel must be a member of the Office of Community Standards and Wellbeing.
-The Senior Director of the Office of Community Standards and Wellbeing will appoint the members of each Standards Panel.
+The Senior Director of the Office of Community Standards and Wellbeing Panel.